philbooth/bfj/README.md

   as it encounters items.
   By default
   it coerces
-  promises, buffers, dates, maps and other iterables to JSON-friendly values.
+  promises, buffers, dates and iterables to JSON-friendly values.

 * `streamify`: